 Continually improving customer service performance is vital as it’s one of the definitive drivers of company profitability.
 In fact, it’s not unrealistic to expect sales increases of 20% or more of total company revenue by delivering excellence in customer service.

-In this article, you’ll learn thirteen strategies to improve customer service performance, so let’s dive in.
+In this article, you’ll learn 15 strategies to improve customer service performance in 2022, so let’s dive in.

 Your customer service team is the front line of your company.
 They will be the ‘face’ of what customers see as representing your brand.
 Agents will provide the impression each of your customers has about your company, so it’s important to make sure the quality of service is up to company standards.
 There are a number of actionable ways to improve customer service performance in your team.